 The grantee is responsible for establishing and maintaining an adequate system of accounting and internal controls and for ensuring that an adequate system exists for each of its subgrantees and contractors.
 An acceptable and adequate accounting system:

 1. Properly accounts for receipt of funds under each grant awarded and the expenditure of funds for each grant by category of expenditure (including matching contributions and project income);

 2. Assures that expended funds are applied to the appropriate budget category included within the approved grant;

 3. Presents and classifies historical costs of the grant as required for budgetary and evaluation purposes;

 4. Provides cost and property controls to assure optimal use of grant funds;

-5. Is integrated with a system of internal controls adequate to safeguard the funds and assets covered, check the accuracy and reliability of the accounting data, promote operational efficiency, and assure conformance with any general or special conditions of the grant;
+5. Is integrated with a system of internal controls adequate to safeguard the funds and assets covered, checks the accuracy and reliability of the accounting data, promotes operational efficiency, and assures conformance with any general or special conditions of the grant;

 6. Meets the prescribed requirements for periodic financial reporting of operations; and